anthonyshort/grunt-component-build/README.md

 }
 ```

-By default `stylePlugins` uses [Autoprefixer](https://github.com/ai/autoprefixer) to add vendor prefixes to CSS rules.
+By default `stylePlugins` use [Autoprefixer](https://github.com/ai/autoprefixer) to add vendor prefixes to CSS rules.
 You can define the browser support using the option `browser`.

-Make sure the plugin supports the latest API for [builder2.js](https://github.com/component/builder2.js).
+Make sure the plugin supports the latest [builder2.js](https://github.com/component/builder2.js) API.

 ## Options